North Central Cardinals: Track and field

 The college is best known for its men's track and field and cross country teams, which have won 25 national championships, under the leadership of Coach Al Carius.
 Carius has been coach since 1966 and was inducted into the U.S. Track & Field and Cross Country Coaches Association Hall of Fame in 2006.
-For the 2009-2010 school year, the men's cross country and indoor/outdoor track teams swept the NCAA Division III Championships.
+For the 2009–2010 school year, the men's cross country and indoor/outdoor track teams swept the NCAA Division III Championships.
 North Central is only the second school in Division III history to accomplish this feat.
-During the 2011-2012 school year, the men's indoor track team repeated again as national champions, and the cross country team repeated as national champions.
+During the 2011–2012 school year, the men's indoor track team repeated again as national champions, and the cross country team repeated as national champions.
 The campus has also hosted past NCAA Division III national events.

+Wrestling

+Yelena Makoyed was awarded the 2023 Anthony-Maroulis Trophy for her successes in women's wrestling.

+Bella Mir captured the inaugural NCAA Women's Wrestling Championship at 145 lbs. in March 2026, defeating Reese Larramendy of Iowa in the finals.